The Oldest Maine Coon Cat

 Compared to other cat breeds, the Maine Coon’s lifespan is average.
 However, their minimal health problems mean they’re less prone to fatal conditions than longer-lived breeds like the Siamese.

-You can probably assume a Maine Coon mix will live between 12 and 17 years, but since mixes can have one parent of any breed, it is impossible to know for sure.
+A Maine Coon mix will live between 12 and 17 years, but since mixes can have one parent of any breed, it is impossible to know their expected lifespan.

 Here is a chart comparing the Maine Coon’s lifespan to other cat breeds (source 1,2):